megaluck/documentation/docs/introduction/07-Sidechain-SDK-extension.rst

 Application Wallet
 ##################

 The Wallet by default keeps user secret info and related balances.
 The actual data is updated when a new block is applied to the chain or when some blocks are reverted.
 Developers can specify custom secret types that will be processed by Wallet.
-The developer may extend the logic using ``ApplicationWallet: <https://github.com/ZencashOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/wallet/ApplicationWallet.java>`_
+The developer may extend the logic using `ApplicationWallet <https://github.com/ZencashOfficial/Sidechains-SDK/blob/master/sdk/src/main/java/com/horizen/wallet/ApplicationWallet.java>`_
 ::
   interface ApplicationWallet {
     void onAddSecret(Secret secret);